-A. WiSE System Model

-We use the experimentally based WiSE ray tracing simulator [6] to generate the channel matrix H for the indoor wireless environment of a two-floor office building in New Jersey (see Fig. 1).
+Fig. 1.
+The CCDFs of $C{\rm wf}$ (achieved via water -filling) and $I{\rm eq}$ (with equal power allocation) for n = 1, 4, 9, 16, 25 & 36 at received $\rho = 18$ dB.
+MEA antennas are arranged in square grids with $d = 0.5 \lambda$ . with equality if and only if fadings are independent at the transmitter.
+This term thus quantifies the capacity penalty due to correlation at the transmitter.
+IV.
+RAY-TRACING CHANNEL SIMULATION A. WiSE System Model We use the experimentally based WiSE ray-tracing simulator [6] to generate the channel matrix H for the indoor wireless environment of a two-floor office building in New Jersey.
 We place the transmitting MEA on the first floor ceiling near the middle of the office building throughout our study.
-Receiving MEAs are placed with random rotations at 1000 randomly chosen positions in Room A, which is at intermediate distance from the transmitter.
-We consider a carrier frequency of 5.2 GHz (wavelength, $\lambda = 0.58$ cm).
+Receiving MEAs are placed with random rotations at 1000 randomly chosen positions in a room located at intermediate distance from the transmitter.
+We consider a carrier frequency of 5.2 GHz (wavelength, $\lambda = 5.8$ cm).
 The MEAs consist of multiple omnidirectional antennas, arranged either in square grids or linear arrays within horizontal planes.
 The separation between antenna elements d is the same for both the transmitting and receiving MEAs.

-Since H varies for different receiver locations, we estimate the channel variance v^2 , by averaging over 1000 realizations of H, and over all possible antenna pairs, j to i.
-We assume that the average received SNR ρ , as defined in Section III-C, should be high enough for low-errorate communication.
-If SNR is too low, we need long codes to provide enough redundancy to combat the noise so that we can recover the desired signal with low error probability at the receiver.
-The practical constraints on limit the maximum SNR that can be exploited effectively.
+Since H varies for different receiver locations, we estimate the channel variance $v^2$ , by averaging over 1000 realizations of H, and over all possible antenna pairs, j to i.
+We assume that the average received SNR $\rho$ , as defined in Section III-C, should be high enough for low-error-rate communication.
+If the SNR is too low, we need excessively long codes to achieve a low error probability.
+Practical constraints on current A/D converters limit the maximum SNR that can be exploited effectively.
 Thus, we consider SNRs in the 18-22 dB range.
-For all our simulations, we assume W to be 10 MHz, and N_0 to be -170 dBm/Hz1, giving a total noise variance N_0W of -100.8 dBm.
-The capacity and mutual information, $C{\rm wf}(n)$ and $I{\rm eq}(n)$, are computed for different n.
+For all our simulations, we assume W to be 10 MHz, and $N_0$ to be -170 dBm/Hz, giving a total noise variance $N_0W$ of -100.8 dBm.
+The capacity and mutual information, $C{wf}(n)$ and $I{eq}(n)$ , are computed for different n.